mchabrol/Convolutional-Wasserstein-Distances/README.md

 This project is dedicated to the study of the paper *"Wasserstein Barycenter and its Application to Texture Mixing"*.
 The objective is to reproduce the results from the paper, analyze its limitations, and propose solutions.

+## ✅ Code
+We attempted to code most of the functions from scratch.
+However, for the initial analyses, we used functions from the `pot` library for the sake of time.
+Later, we implemented our own functions for texture mixing.
+All outputs are generated using our own implementations.

 ## 🛠️ Project Structure

 - **`data/`**: Contains all the necessary data (images) required to run the code.